-Product Designer at Lyft Joined over 5 years ago
+Product Designer at Lyft Joined almost 6 years ago

 Reading is certainly a powerful way of gathering knowledge and insights from others, most importantly reading can expose us to diverse perspectives.
 But that's only really true if you read broadly.